aspic2/Tic-Tac-Toe/README.md

 Each round you will see a printout of the board.
 Put in the number for the square where you would like to move, and your token will replace the current occupant.

-*TODO: Update process for selecting already occupied squares.
-Game currently skips turn if you put in an index that has already been taken.*

 ## Requirements